CypheronLabs/Cypheron-core/docs/getting-started/cross-platform.md

 # Cross-Platform Support

-PQ-Core provides full support for Windows, macOS, and Linux platforms with platform-specific optimizations and native integrations.
+Cypheron-Core provides full support for Windows, macOS, and Linux platforms with platform-specific optimizations and native integrations.

 ## Supported Platforms